-Not all online casino games suit themselves to free play, including poker of course, but if you can check out a simulator or a multiplayer game then give it a go.
+Not all internet casino games suit themselves to free play, including poker of course, but if you can check out a simulator or a multiplayer game then give it a go.

-This is one of the prime advantages of online casino play over the real-life experience.
-If you do one day want to walk into a casino from the street then years of online practice will give you confidence and skills to do it with panache, and maybe profitably!
+This is one of the prime advantages of online casino play over a real-life experience.
+If you do one day want to walk into a casino from the street then years of online practice will give you confidence and skills to do it with panache, and perhaps – profitably!

-How to play casino games for real money
+How to play UK casino games for real money

 Casino games should be treated like any other sort of gambling – with caution and respect.